MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 >'Let no one deceive you in any way.
 For that day will not come, unless the rebellion comes first, and the man of lawlessness is revealed, the son of destruction, '
 ==2 Thessalonians 2:3==
 https://www.bible.com/bible/59/2TH.2.3
+- The word deceive is from the Greek word apostasia:
+Literally means: **"a falling away," "defection," "rebellion," or "departure."**

 Laodicea was actually destroyed by an earthquake but was rebuilt because of its amount of wealth.